cdleon/ui-frameworks/README.md

   * [Magic of CSS](https://github.com/adamschwartz/magic-of-css) :gift_heart: - A CSS course for web developers who want to be magicians.
   * [Styling with SASS](http://juliocesar.github.io/styling-with-sass/) :gift_heart: - What most hate, perhaps without even knowing, is not CSS per se, but non-systematic styling.
   * [U.S. Government Web Design Standards (USDS)](https://github.com/usds/playbook) :gift_heart: - The U.S. Digital Services Playbook

-## 6.Fonts
-- **CSS**
-  * [CSS Sans](https://github.com/yusugomori/csssans) :gift_heart: - CSS SANS is the font created by CSS, the programming language for web designing and typesetting.
-- **Libraries**
-  * [Font Squirrel](http://www.fontsquirrel.com/) :gift_heart: - Free fonts have met their match.
-We know how hard it is to find quality freeware that is licensed for commercial work.
-We've done the hard work, hand-selecting these typefaces and presenting them in an easy-to-use format.
-  * [Google Fonts](https://www.google.com/fonts) :gift_heart: - Our goal is to create a directory of web fonts for the world to use.
-Our API service makes it easy to add Google Fonts to a website in seconds.
-The service runs on Google's servers which are fast, reliable and tested.
-Google provides this service free of charge.
-- **Typeface**
-  * [Hack](https://github.com/chrissimpkins/Hack) :gift_heart: - A typeface designed for source code.
-  * [Sans Bullshit Sans](https://github.com/RoelN/SansBullshitSans) :gift_heart: - Source for the Sans Bullshit Sans font.

 ## 7.Icons
 - **CSS**